 For its long list of potential fees, the base monthly Chase saving account fee is only $5, just $1 more than that of U.S. Bank.
 Also, Chase waives your savings fees if the account is tied to a Premier Plus Checking or Sapphire Banking account, if you maintain a minimum daily balance of $300, or if you have an automatic transfer of at least $25 into the savings account each month.
 And for teens under 18 with a Chase savings account, there’s no monthly fee whatsoever.
 Total Checking accounts have a reduced fee for students.
 Everyone else can waive those fees with a daily balance of $1,500 or more.

 U.S. Bank vs. Chase Bank: Rates

 In the debate of U.S. Bank vs. Chase Bank, U.S. Bank has decent CD rates and money market accounts.
-But given U.S. Bank’s need to support its extensive network of brick-and-mortar branches, its baseline rates don’t quite compare to the much higher rates of banks who operate mostly online and on mobile apps.
+But given the need for U.S. Bank to support its extensive network of brick-and-mortar branches, its baseline rates don’t quite compare to the much higher rates of banks who operate mostly online and on mobile apps.
 Unless it’s of vital importance for you to work with a bank that has a strong physical presence and a branch near you, banking online or with a fully digital credit union is very likely your best bet, at least as far as rates are concerned.